nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 });
 {% endhighlight %}

-{% example title="Let Branch handle the details" %}
+{% example title="Using the bundled share sheet" %}

 Android has very poor offerings for native share sheet functionality, so we built our own and bundled it into the core SDK.
 This share sheet is customizable and will automatically generate a link when the user selects a channel to share to.